VR-25/acc/README.md

 # This issue is rare, though.
 # Leave these properties alone if everything is running fine.

+# ctrl_file_writes (cfw) #
+# This determines how many times each ctrl file should be written to, as well as the interval (seconds) between these writes.
+# That's an attempt to force changes that don't take effect immediately or at all.

+# loop_cmd (lc) #
+# This is meant for extending accd's functionality.
+# It is periodically executed by is_charging() - which is called regularly, within the main accd loop.
+# The boolean isCharging is available.
+# Refer back to COMMAND EXAMPLES.

 #/DC#
 ```

 ---
 ## SETUP/USAGE